caseymullineaux/caseymullineaux.github.io/_posts/2018-01-30-monitoring-my-solar-system.md

 ## Adding cost analysis and insights

-Since the SolarEdge API keeps track of how much power i'm importing from the grid and at what times, I thought it would be cool to use this information in conjunction with tarrif rated costs on my electric bills.
+Since the SolarEdge API keeps track of how much power i'm importing from the grid and at what times, I thought it would be cool to use this information in conjunction with tariff rated costs on my electric bills.
 This will allow me to put a dollar value against each one of the reading values and provide the avenue for some interesting cost insights.

 After some quick googling, I was able to find my energy companies price fact sheet, which looks like this: